 Asia Bibi is a Christian mother of five who was living as a farm worker in Pakistan.
 In 2010, Bibi was alleged to have made blasphemous remarks following a disagreement with a Muslim coworker who refused to drink from a container of water she carried, believing it was tainted.

 Asif Mohiuddin, 29, is an engineer who is also one of Bangladesh’s most prominent atheists and runs one of the country’s most-visited websites.
-After recovering from a brutal attack by suspected fundamentalist Muslims, he is under investigation by police for insulting Islam.
+After partially recovering from a brutal attack by suspected fundamentalist Muslims, he was arrested and put in prison for insulting Islam.

 In March and May of 2008, Iranian police arrested seven Bahá'í leaders and charged them with espionage, propaganda against the Islamic republic, and the establishment of an illegal administration.
 Their crime?
 Peacefully practicing their religion in a country where Shia Islam is the law of the land and those who belong to minority faiths, such as the Bahá'ís, are denied equal rights.